 In your cover letter please address the following question:

-A complete state application is not required; however, you will need to initiate the application and attach the cover letter and resume to be considered for this position.
-Failure to attach the cover letter and resume will result in your application being incomplete and will not be considered further.
+A complete state application is not required; however, you will need to initiate the application and attach the cover letter and resume in order to be considered for this position.
+Failure to attach the cover letter and resume will result in your application being considered incomplete and will not be considered further.

 Only electronic applications will be accepted.
 Materials submitted but not requested will not be considered in the selection process.